 History

-The purpose of the Jacob Hartog Foundation is to promote the practice of art and interest in art, especially of painting and sculpture and graphics.
-The promotion is done by the annual award of the Jacob Hartog award an artist, a member of the Pulchri Society in the Hague .
+The mission of the Jacob Hartog Stichting is to promote the practicing of art and interest therein, especially of painting, sculpture and graphics.
+Promotion of the arts is primarily achieved by awarding the annual Jacob Hartog Prize to an artist-member of Pulchri.

 Author: Anton Boersma †